-In 2024, the Lab launched the Jameel Arts In addition, the Lab will be the delivery & Health Global Majority Scholarships, an partner for a major capacity building project initiative designed to empower participants as part of an EU grant to the WHO Regional from the Global Majority to engage in cutting-Office for Europe.
-Working with partners edge training on arts and health evaluation in Armenia, Azerbaijan, Georgia, Republic and research.
-This groundbreaking program, of Moldova, and Ukraine, the Lab will help conducted in collaboration with renowned support arts and health asset mapping, institutions such as University College training, and the delivery of pilot arts London and the University of Florida Center and health interventions.
-The focus for Arts in Medicine, offers a comprehensive of the project will be to serve overlooked Arts Health Research Intensive course. and underserved communities.
+In addition, the Lab will be the delivery partner for a major capacity building project as part of an EU grant to the WHO Regional Office for Europe.
+Working with partners in Armenia, Azerbaijan, Georgia, Republic of Moldova, and Ukraine, the Lab will help support arts and health asset mapping, training, and the delivery of pilot arts and health interventions.
+The focus of the project will be to serve overlooked and underserved communities.